ga4gh/ga4gh-schemas/doc/source/schemas/alleleAnnotationmethods.rst

 .. avro:record:: OntologyTerm

+  :field id:
+    Ontology source identifier - the identifier, a CURIE (preferred) or PURL for an ontology source e.g. http://purl.obolibrary.org/obo/hp.obo It differs from the standard GA4GH schema's :ref:`id <apidesign_object_ids>` in that it is a URI pointing to an information resource outside of the scope of the schema or its resource implementation.
+  :type id: string
+  :field term:
+    Ontology term - the representation the id is pointing to.
+  :type term: null|string
-  :field ontologySourceName:
+  :field sourceName:
-    ontology source name - the name of ontology from which the term is obtained e.g. 'Human Phenotype Ontology'
+    Ontology source name - the name of ontology from which the term is obtained e.g. 'Human Phenotype Ontology'
-  :type ontologySourceName: null|string
-  :field ontologySourceID:
-    ontology source identifier - the identifier, a CURIE (preferred) or PURL for an ontology source e.g. http://purl.obolibrary.org/obo/hp.obo
-  :type ontologySourceID: null|string
+  :type sourceName: null|string
-  :field ontologySourceVersion:
+  :field sourceVersion:
-    ontology source version - the version of the ontology from which the OntologyTerm is obtained; e.g. 2.6.1.
+    Ontology source version - the version of the ontology from which the OntologyTerm is obtained; e.g. 2.6.1.
       There is no standard for ontology versioning and some frequently released ontologies may use a datestamp, or build number.
-  :type ontologySourceVersion: null|string
+  :type sourceVersion: null|string

   An ontology term describing an attribute. (e.g. the phenotype attribute
     'polydactyly' from HPO)